pivotal-cf/docs-pws-services/services/memcachier.html.md

                     }
 ~~~

-<p class="note"><strong>Note</strong>: Rails.cache defaults to a simple in-memory store in your deployment environment, so it does not require a running memcached.</p>
+<p class="note"><strong>Note</strong>: Rails.cache defaults to an in-memory store in your deployment environment, so it does not require a running memcached.</p>

 ### Testing from Rails ###

-To test locally you can simply use the rails console:
+To test locally you can use the rails console:

 <pre class="terminal">
 rails console